Denver Tuesday Tango Classes

 - Navigation and Improvisation

-- Leading a half beat ahead, at the “AND” moment.
+- Pre-Leading about half beat ahead: the “AND” moment.

 - Sashay/Chassé